 There are no creek crossings for most of the Bambaroo Track – The last water is a small creek approx 1 to 1.5 km from the turn-off from the main track to Shay's Clearing.
 The water point is off the track (not a creek crossing) on the left-hand side going down the range, you have to keep an eye out for it, the track does a 90-degree turn to the right, the water is 90 degrees to the left about 20 metres along a sidetrack.
 As there is no water for the rest of the walk, it pays to leave some water in the car at the bottom in case anybody runs out.

-Just off the main walking track near the bottom are a few massive fig trees worthy of a visit.
+Just off the main walking track near the bottom are a few massive fig trees that are worthy of a visit.
 The short track leading to the largest one is marked with a large rock cairn against a palm tree.